JSebastianOspina/57-Hits/README.md

 # 57-hits

 In this repository I will share the result of 57Hits, the 57Blocks's technical test 🚀.
+For this project I chose the music API option.
+I decided to implement the Spotify Web API throw Client Credentials authentication.

 ## If a picture is worth a thousand words, imagine a video:
 The features shown in this video are the following: